-For staff data, the definition of full-time is where a staff member is normally required to work for periods amounting 260 days within a year, 7 hours a day (this includes annual leave).
-The FTE for a part-time staff member should be calculated by comparison with an equivalent full-time staff member, or, if you do not employ any full-time staff, to the equivalent of the 7 hours per day for 260 days per year pattern.
+For staff data, the definition of full-time is where a staff member is normally required to work for periods amounting 260 days within a year, seven hours a day (this includes annual leave).
+The FTE for a part-time staff member should be calculated by comparison with an equivalent full-time staff member, or, if you do not employ any full-time staff, to the equivalent of the seven hours per day for 260 days per year pattern.

-36. You will need to explain in your commentary the differences in forecast data from year to year, so that we can understand the assumptions you have made in making decisions about your forecast figures.
-For example, you should explain why your numbers have changed between years 3, 4 and 5 of your forecasts.
+35. You will need to explain in your commentary any year-on-year movements in data, so that we can understand the reasons for the changes in historical data and the assumptions you have made in making decisions about your forecast figures.
+For example, you should explain why your numbers have changed between years three, four and five of your forecasts.
 These explanations should be included in the commentary that accompanies the financial and student and staff numbers tables.
 Information about what we want you to tell us in your commentary are set out in the section on the commentary below.